Glenn Yong

+Glenn Yong (born 10 October 1996) is a Singaporean actor and singer.
+In 2022, Yong became the first and only Singaporean to be featured on TC Candler’s ‘Top 100 Most Handsome Faces in the World’ Global list.
+He debuted on the television screen in 2021 with Live Your Dreams (大大的梦想), and in the movies in 2021 with Ah Girls Go Army.

 Early life and education

 Glenn Yong was born on 10 October 1996 in Singapore.
 He is the youngest in the family with an older brother.

-Yong attended Peicai Secondary School and Temasek Polytechnic.
-After National Service, Yong studied at Murdoch University and graduated in October 2020, with a Degree in Marketing.
+Yong attended PAP Kindergarten, Peicai Secondary School and Temasek Polytechnic.
+After National Service, Yong studied at Murdoch University and graduated in October 2020, with a degree in marketing.